dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, the value is set to `dremio-tls-secret-client`.

-This value is ignored if `coordinator.web.tls.enabled` is not set to `true`.
+This value is ignored if `coordinator.client.tls.enabled` is not set to `true`.
 This value should reference the TLS secret object in Kubernetes that contains the certificate for the client JDBC/ODBC connections.

 For example, to have TLS enabled for the client JDBC/ODBC connections using a certificate created called `dremio-tls-secret-client`, you can set the configuration as follows: